 It was his next BBC commission, Scenes from Comus for the 1965 Proms, that was to make his name.
 Writing decades later, William Glock described it as one of the most outstanding works he commissioned during his time in charge of the Proms and it has remained enduringly popular, its most recent Proms performance being in 2019.

 Teaching was a major part of Hugh’s life.
+‘I always liked teaching,’ he said, looking back after decades of it, ‘and over the years I have become gladder and gladder that I’ve spent so many years of my life, such a large proportion of my limited talents and flagging energies, in teaching people.’
 Following his early classes at Morley College and the WEA, he taught at the Royal Academy of Music in the early 1960s, before moving to Glasgow University in 1966 and Liverpool University in 1971, where his ‘wonderfully perceptive lectures’ were remembered vividly by the young Chilingirian String Quartet, who joined the university as string quartet in residence in 1973 and became close friends.
 (The Chilingirian Quartet went on to record four of Hugh’s string quartets for Conifer Records in 1992.)
 In 1976 he joined the Faculty of Music in Cambridge, where Alexander Goehr had been appointed Professor, and where he remained as Fellow in Music at Churchill College until his retirement in 1999.
-His teaching there is remembered in affectionate detail in this article by David Nicolls, whom Hugh taught in the late 1970s, and the memories of his colleagues Alexander Goehr and Robin Holloway can be found on the Faculty website here.
+His teaching there is remembered in affectionate detail in this article by David Nicholls, whom Hugh taught in the late 1970s, and the memories of his composer-colleagues Alexander Goehr and Robin Holloway can be found on the Faculty website here.